General

 Merit-Based Scholarships and Renewal, Reduction and Revocation Associated with Academic Performance and Conduct

-At the time scholarships are awarded, students are advised that renewal criteria exists related to both academic achievement and citizenship as a member of the UNH community.
-Students are expected to achieve a 3.2 cumulative GPA by the end of the fourth semester.
+At the time scholarships are awarded, students are advised that renewal criteria exist related to both academic achievement and citizenship as a member of the UNH community.
+Students are expected to achieve a 3.20 cumulative GPA by the end of the fourth semester.

-Four semesters allow sufficient time for most students to make necessary adjustments to college in order to succeed and the 3.2 requirement reflects, effectively, the median GPA for all UNH enrolled students.
+Four semesters allow sufficient time for most students to make necessary adjustments to college to succeed and the 3.20 requirement reflects, effectively, the median GPA for all UNH enrolled students.

-A student with a cumulative GPA below 3.2 at the end of the fourth semester, no matter how close to that threshold, warrants notification that the scholarship will be withdrawn.
-Students have the right to appeal this decision through the Process of Appeal ASAC (Academic Standards and Advising Committee).
-This ensures consistency across academic units and provides a common forum for students to have their cases presented.
+A student with a cumulative GPA below 3.20 at the end of the fourth semester, no matter how close to that threshold, warrants notification that the scholarship will be withdrawn.
+Students may reach out to the Associate Dean of their college to discuss ways to improve their academic standing so that they may petition the Academic Standards and Advisory Committee or ASAC to reinstate their merit-based scholarship.
+Petitioning ASAC ensures consistency across academic units and provides a common forum for students to have their cases presented.

 Outside Scholarships